modehnal/modehnal.github.io/README.md

     sudo ninja -C build install
     cd # get back to the home directory.
     ```

+    The steps are being taken to enable `gnome-ponytail-daemon` on Fedora from official repositories.

   - #### Install the DesktopQE's automation tools - `qecore`